The Daily Telegraph featured Holywell Glass working on one of our windows in the newspaper on 26th October:

 How will it affect services?

-If you enter the Churchyard through the lych gate (on London Road) then you’ll have to go into church through the South Porch (the old door).
+When we are able to use the church we enter through the South Porch: enter the Churchyard through the lych gate (on London Road) and follow the signs for the South Porch (the old door).

 How will it affect use of the Church Centre?